osharuda/home-lab-easy-kit/doc/examples/test_i2c_comm.md

 <p align="center"><img src="../images/hlek.svg"></p>

 Purpose:
-Test I2C bus, circular buffer with long loaded from multithreaded application.
+To test I2C bus and circular buffer with long continuous load induced by test application.
 Testing is done by using four devices:

 * INFODev - access from linear buffer